maxtkc/mvths-wiki/docs/012a-input-pins.rst

 Schematic
 ---------

 Set up the following circuit on your breadboard.
-Make sure to use a long jump wire for the connection between pin 9 and ground.
-You will be moving this pin between power and ground so using a long jump wire will make this much easier.
-By moving the long jump wire between GND and power you will be setting the input of pin 9 as HIGH and LOW.
+MAKE SURE to use a long jump wire for the connection between pin 9 and ground.
+You will be moving one end of this long jump wire between power and ground while the other end remains connected to pin 9.
+By moving the wire between power (5V) and ground you will be setting the input of pin 9 as HIGH and LOW respectively.
 This wire will essentially act as a crude switch.

 .. figure:: images/image101.png
    :alt: